eviccari/k8s/README.md

-# Kubernetes configuration files
+# Kubernetes Project Configuration Files

 ## Objective

-Create some configuration files to learn about kubernetes and provide starting points for new projects
+Create some configuration files to learn about kubernetes and provide starting points for new projects.

 ## References